basementsoftware.com | Sean Molley's Home Page

 From 2008 through the campaign's retirement in 2014, I served as a Global Administrator of the Living Forgotten Realms organized-play campaign, which used the 4th Edition D&D rules.
 At its height, LFR was enjoyed by tens of thousands of players around the world.
 We produced literally hundreds of adventures, most of which are available for download from the LFR campaign website (which I continue to maintain, purely as a volunteer).
 After 5th Edition D&D was announced, LFR had a grand finale at Winter Fantasy 2014 and was replaced by the Dungeons & Dragons Adventurers League.
 5E is a very good game and the folks in charge of DDAL are doing a great job; you should see if your friendly local game store is running the campaign.

 Prior to LFR, I was heavily involved in the development and administration of the Living Arcanis campaign, a product of Paradigm Concepts.
 I contributed as an author, developer, and/or editor on most of Paradigm's d20 sourcebooks.
 Paradigm won a Gold ENnie award as Fans' Choice for Best Publisher in 2005, and our reprint of the Codex Arcanis setting sourcebook won an Origins Award in 2008.
 I was also fortunate enough to serve as a co-author of Witch Hunter, a thrilling RPG of swashbuckling colonial horror set in the 17th century.
 The Revelations website offers a number of free adventures to support Witch Hunter.
 Living Arcanis was a 3rd Edition D&D campaign, but its new incarnation is called Legends of Arcanis and uses the 2011 Origins Award-winning Shattered Empires RPG.
-(I don't work on the new campaign or the new RPG, but I like them both, and thanks to a successful Kickstarter in early 2017, an official 5E conversion of Arcanis is on its way!)
+(I don't work on the new campaign or the new RPG, but I like them both, and most new Arcanis materials are available for 5E too!)

 Along with myriad local RPGA game days and conventions, I was a co-founder of The Gathering, an annual feature of the Origins Game Fair.
 The single convention that I've attended the most often over the years is probably Winter Fantasy, which is ably managed by the good folks over at Baldman Games.
 In particular, you should check out the Herald's Guild of DMs which has many great articles and other resources.

-Although D&D is my favorite high fantasy RPG, I'm also a fan (and Charter Superscriber) of Pathfinder (and soon Starfinder) from Paizo Publishing.
-I am a supporter of Pelgrane Press, makers of Trail of Cthulhu and 13th Age; Monte Cook Games, makers of Numenera and The Strange; Wolfgang Baur and his small but fierce tribe over at Kobold Press; Robert J. Schwalb, a brilliant designer and surely the hardest-working man in the entire RPG industry; and Lone Shark Games, designers of the Pathfinder Adventure Card Game and publishers of the incredible puzzlehunt-in-book-form The Maze of Games by Mike Selinker.
+Although D&D is my favorite high fantasy RPG, horror is my favorite genre, and Chaosium's Call of Cthulhu RPG is the place to start.
+I'm also a fan (and Charter Superscriber) of Pathfinder (and Starfinder) from Paizo Publishing.
+I am a supporter of Pelgrane Press, makers of Trail of Cthulhu and 13th Age; Monte Cook Games, purveyors of the Cypher System; Wolfgang Baur and the small but fierce tribe over at Kobold Press; Robert J. Schwalb, a brilliant designer and surely the hardest-working man in the entire RPG industry; and Lone Shark Games, designers of the Pathfinder Adventure Card Game and publishers of the incredible puzzlehunt-in-book-form The Maze of Games by Mike Selinker.

 If you'd like to get lost in a good book, I highly recommend the Thursday Next series by Jasper Fforde.
-If you'd like to get lost in a good computer game, check out The Fool and His Money, the incredibly long-awaited sequel to my all-time favorite game The Fool's Errand, both by Cliff Johnson.
+If you'd like to get lost in a good computer game, start by visiting the Interactive Fiction Archive, then check out The Fool and His Money, the incredibly long-awaited sequel to my all-time favorite game The Fool's Errand, both by Cliff Johnson.
 (I am listed in the Compendium of True Believers.)

 I enjoy solving puzzles.
 (That might be a slight understatement.)
 I am a member of the National Puzzlers' League.
 I solve an awful lot of cryptic crosswords and crossword puzzles and variety word puzzles and meta-crosswords.
+I read puzzle magazines and puzzle blogs.
 I play in puzzle hunts like the MIT Mystery Hunt.
 (My team, Setec Astronomy, includes folks who have won the Hunt many times, but during the 10+ years that I've been a member, we won in 2016 and 2018 and therefore wrote the 2017 and 2019 Mystery Hunts.)
 If you like solving puzzles, you should see whether Puzzled Pint or DASH is already running in your city -- and if it isn't, why not volunteer?
-I helped organize DASHes 8, 9, 10, and 11 in Atlanta and plan to do the same for DASH 12 in September 2024!.
+I helped organize DASHes 8, 9, 10, and 11 in Atlanta and plan to do the same for DASH 12 in September 2025.